Oswald Family History

 Oswald Name Meaning

-Scottish, northern English, and German: from an Old English personal name composed of the elements os ‘god’ + weald ‘power’.
-In the Middle English period, this fell together with the less common Old Norse cognate Ásvaldr.
-The name was introduced to Germany from England, as a result of the fame of St. Oswald, a 7th-century king of Northumbria, whose deeds were reported by Celtic missionaries to southern Germany.
-The name was also borne by a 10th-century English saint of Danish parentage, who was important as a monastic reformer.
-Irish: adopted as an English equivalent of Gaelic Ó hEodhusa (see Hussey 1).
+Scottish (Fife and Lanarkshire) northern English German and French (mainly Alsace and Lorraine): from an Old English personal name composed of the elements ōs ‘god’ + weald ‘power’.
+In the Middle English period this fell together with the less common Old Norse cognate Ásvaldr.
+The name was introduced to Germany from England as a result of the fame of Saint Oswald a 7th-century king of Northumbria whose deeds were reported by Celtic missionaries to southern Germany.
+The name was also borne by a 10th-century English saint of Danish parentage who was important as a monastic reformer.
+Veneration of Saint Oswald the king spread from the German lands to the neighbouring Slavic lands as well.
+The surname in the (German) spelling Oswald is thus also found especially in Czechia and Slovakia while in North America it also absorbed various Slavic forms (see 3 below).
+Irish (Down): adopted as an English equivalent of Gaelic Ó hEodhusa (see Hussey ).
+Americanized form of Slovenian Slovak and Czech Osvald Slovenian and Slovak Ožvald or Ozvald and probably also of Slovenian Ožbolt: from vernacular forms of the German personal name Oswald of Old English origin (see 1 above).

 Source: Dictionary of American Family Names ©2013, Oxford University Press